Skip to main content

 The policy type can be Asynchronous or AutomatedFailOverDuplex.

-When you add SnapMirror relationship as AutomatedFailOverDuplex type policy, it is mandatory to add the target storage VM as storage backend to the same vCenter where ONTAP tools for VMware vSphere is deployed.
+When you add the SnapMirror relationship as an AutomatedFailOverDuplex type policy, you must add the target storage VM as storage backend to the same vCenter where ONTAP tools for VMware vSphere is deployed.

-In AutomatedFailOverDuplex policy type, there is uniform and non-uniform host configuration.
+In the AutomatedFailOverDuplex policy type, there are uniform and non-uniform host configurations.
 When you select the uniform host configuration toggle button, the host initiator group configuration is implicitly replicated on the target site.
-For details, refer to Key concepts and terms
+For details, refer to Key concepts and terms.

 7. If you choose to have a non-uniform host configuration, select the host access (source/target) for each host inside that cluster.